Why should I test my fitness genes?

-The higher the quality of the sample, the faster and easier the laboratory is able to analyse it.
-You can contribute to this by adhering to the following guidelines for saliva sample taking:
+The higher the quality of the sample, the faster and more easily the laboratory can analyse it.
+You can contribute to this by adhering to the following guidelines for taking a saliva sample:

-- Do not eat or drink anything for at least half an hour before collect the saliva sample
+- Do not eat or drink anything for at least half an hour before collecting the saliva sample

-- Do not smoke in the 30 minutes before taking the tests
+- Do not smoke within 30 minutes of taking the tests

 What does the results report tell me?

-Based on the 5 analysed genes, the results report provides you with information about your individual genetic characteristics related to your fitness.
-You will receive a possible interpretation and corresponding recommendations for your genetic tendencies.
+Based on the five analysed genes, the results report provides you with information about your individual genetic characteristics related to your fitness.
+You will receive possible interpretations and corresponding recommendations for your genetic tendencies.